christine-barton/Portfolio_Website/README.md

 ## Features

-- 1. A website you are able to scroll
+- 1. A website you are able to scroll on
 - 2. Website works and looks good on any device
 - 3. You can visit my GitHub and LinkedIn from website